github/docs/content/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise.md

 {% data reusables.enterprise-accounts.billing-microsoft-ea-overview %} For more information, see "[About billing for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions/about-billing-for-github-actions) and "[About billing for {% data variables.product.prodname_registry %}](/billing/managing-billing-for-github-packages/about-billing-for-github-packages)."

+{% note %}

+**Note:** If your enterprise account is on a Microsoft Enterprise Agreement, connecting an Azure subscription is the only to use {% data variables.product.prodname_actions %}, {% data variables.product.prodname_registry %}, and {% data variables.product.prodname_codespaces %} usage beyond the included amounts.

+{% endnote %}

 After you connect an Azure subscription, you can also manage your spending limit.
 For information on managing and changing your account's spending limit, see the following.

 - "[Managing your spending limit for {% data variables.product.prodname_registry %}](/billing/managing-billing-for-github-packages/managing-your-spending-limit-for-github-packages)"